alonewithyou/Coursera-HTML-CSS-JS/README.md

 # Coursera-HTML-CSS-JS
-Repo for Coursera Course "Notifications Get 50% off when you invite a friend to learn on Coursera.
-Terms and conditions Learn more HTML, CSS, and Javascript for Web Developers"
+Repo for Coursera Course "HTML, CSS, and Javascript for Web Developers"